Amy Finkelstein: Research

 Finkelstein's primary expertise is in public finance and health economics, focusing particularly on health insurance.
 She conducts research into market failures and government intervention in insurance markets, and the impact of public policy on health care and health insurance.
 Together with Katherine Baicker, she is one of two principal investigators of the Oregon Health Insurance Experiment, a randomized evaluation of the impact of expanding Medicaid to low-income adults.
 Her research has shown that newly enrolled Medicaid patients make more trips overall to providers after acquiring insurance, make more visits to emergency rooms, and benefit financially from having insurance, among other findings.
 Finkelstein said that the body of research, including her work on the effects of the 2008 Medicaid expansion in Oregon, have made her confident that health insurance improves health.

 Awards

 In 2008, Finkelstein was awarded the Elaine Bennett Research Prize by the Committee on the Status of Women in the Economics Profession (CSWEP), for her contributions to the economics profession.
 In 2012, she was awarded the John Bates Clark Medal from the American Economic Association.
 The award cited her research as "a model of how theory and empirics can be combined in creative ways".
 In 2018, Finkelstein received a MacArthur "Genius" Grant.

 Personal life

 Finkelstein is Jewish.
 She was born in New York City in 1973 to biologist parents, who both earned doctorates at The Rockefeller University.
-In 1940, her mother immigrated to the United States from Poland, where her maternal grandmother had received a doctorate in comparative literature at the University of Warsaw.
+Her mother immigrated to the United States from Poland in 1940, where her maternal grandmother had earlier earned a doctorate in comparative literature at the University of Warsaw.

 Finkelstein is married to MIT economist Benjamin Olken.